quentintaranpino/nostrcheck-server/PLUGINS.md

 - **`input.filename`**: This represents the hashed name of a file that may be involved in the operation, such as an uploaded file.
 Plugins can use this information to validate, log, or perform actions based on the file's name.

 - **`input.ip`**: The IP address of the the request.
 This can be used for logging purposes, security checks, or other functionalities where identifying the origin of the request is necessary.

+- **`input.event`**: This property contains a nostr event object that may be used to extract information about the event, such as the event type, timestamp, or other relevant data.

 ## Common globals